• Skip to primary navigation

 where,

-• VD is the voltage drop across the diode.
+• VD is the total voltage drop

-• ID is the current through the diode.
+• ID is the current in diode

-• RD is the resistance in the diodes path
+• RD is the resistance in path

 How to Build: